juliangithub2024/app/readme.txt

 Check that GPS is enabled and grant the necessary permissions.
 Press the "OBTAIN OFFERS" button
 Watch how the app obtains the geographic coordinates and sends them to the API.

+In addition to the codes you will find the installation steps and two videos of the app running.